tryggvigy/x-translate/README.md

 ## How to use

+Supported translation methods:

+#### Translate with an object

-The code below translates the h1 element to Icelandic.
+Translate the h1 element to Icelandic from definitions in an object.

 html:
 ```html